choderalab/automatic-equilibration-detection/examples/liquid-argon-density/README.md

 * `simulate.py` - generate simulation data using OpenMM
 * `analyze.py` - analyze simulation data and generate figures in publication
 * `cleanup.sh` - bash script to clean up all simulation data and conda environment in preparation for reproducing everything from scratch
+* `equilibration.py` - utility methods for computing statistical inefficiencies and determining the equilibration time start usable from other codes

 ## Dependencies